ffund/compe-design-project/lab1/getting-started-sbc.md

   psk="00934596"
 }
 ```
+-->

 Next, define priorities, so that if both networks are available your personal network will be preferred.
 Make sure to give your personal network a higher priority than the lab network - otherwise, the Pi will just connect to the lab network, and you won't be able to test whether your personal network works!

-A higher value indicates higher priority - for example, the network with priority 2 is preferred over the network with priority 1:
+**A higher value indicates higher priority** (this is the opposite of what you might expect) - for example, the network with priority 2 is preferred over the network with priority 1.
+Your personal network's priority should be a *larger number* than the lab network:

 ```